tamascsaba/jsconf-2024-presentation/slides/slides.md

 # Sitting and mens health 🍆

-- Research shows that prolonged sitting increases scrotal temperature by 2-3°C, impairing sperm production as the testes struggle to maintain the ideal temperature of about 34°C.
+> Research shows that prolonged sitting increases scrotal temperature by 2-3°C, impairing sperm production as the testes struggle to maintain the ideal temperature of about 34°C. -> [PubMed](https://pubmed.ncbi.nlm.nih.gov/9756281/#:~:text=This%20temperature%20dependence%20has%20been,in%20scrotum%20or%20testicle%20temperature)

-- Physically active men had 46% higher sperm concentration and 44% more total sperm compared to sedentary men, based on a study of 377 participants.
+> Physically active men have 46% higher sperm concentration and 44% more total sperm compared to sedentary men, based on a study of 377 participants. -> [Harvard Gazette](https://news.harvard.edu/gazette/story/2023/02/men-who-lift-heavy-objects-have-higher-sperm-counts/)

-- A study published in Human Reproduction noted that Ssperm concentration declined by 42% between 2000 and 2017 in men seeking fertility treatment, with sedentary lifestyles and heat exposure as major contributors.
+> A study published in Human Reproduction noted that Ssperm concentration declined by 42% between 2000 and 2017 in men seeking fertility treatment, with sedentary lifestyles and heat exposure as major contributors. -> [PubMed](https://pubmed.ncbi.nlm.nih.gov/30389382/)

 <!--
 Did you know prolonged sitting increases scrotal temperature, impairing sperm production?
 Physically active men have significantly better reproductive health.
 This isn’t just about fertility—it’s about maintaining overall body function.